simoninireland/simplicial/doc/glossary.rst

       less than the simplex of which it is a face: 2-simplices (triangle) have faces that are 1-simplices (edges).

+   filtration
+      A sequence of simplicial complexes indexed by an ordered index set with the constraint that whenever two indices :math:`i \le j` the complexes associated with them are related by inclusion :math:`C_i \le C_j`.
+We typically treat the index set as time and the filtration as representing a complex that is built up progressively over time by adding more simplices.

+      The canonical example of a filtration is the :term:`Vietoris-Rips complex`.

    flag complex
       A flag complex is a complex with all "implied" simplices present.
-That is to say, if all the *(k + 1)* faces of a *k*-simplex are present in the complex, then so is the  *k*-simplex itself.
+That is to say, if all the (k + 1) faces of a k-simplex are present in the complex, then so is the  k-simplex itself.
       Another way to think of this is that all possible triangles of three edges are filled, as are all possible tetrahedra of four triangles, and so forth for higher orders.

-      If we construct a graph of 0- and 1-simplices such that there is an edge between two vertices whenever they are within a distance *d* of each other, then in the derived flag complex each *k*-simplex represents *(k + 1)* vertices mutually within *d* of each other.
-High-dimensional simplices thus capture the "density" of vertices.

    homology
       A :term:`topological invariant` of a complex that has a